-Age related decline in HGH levels has been termed ‘somatopause’.
+Age-related decline in HGH levels has been termed ‘somatopause’.
 Levels of HGH begin to decline soon after we reach adult body size and reproductive maturity.
 As a result blood levels of elderly individuals are much lower compared to younger people.
-The consequences of this decline manifest as loss of muscle mass, increased body fat, reduced libido, and low energy levels, dry skin, wrinkles and thinning hair.
+The consequences of this decline manifest as loss of muscle mass, increased body fat, reduced libido, low energy levels, dry skin, wrinkles, and thinning hair.

 This decline in HGH may seem undesirable but there is ample evidence showing that it protects from cancer and other age-associated diseases.
 Intuitively this makes sense since HGH induces growth and cancer likes to grow!
 It may also surprise you that there are indications that lower levels of HGH are associated with longevity.

 What are the effects of HGH on the skin?

 The skin is the largest organ of your body.
 It is comprised of the epidermis, the topmost layer, and the dermis, the deepest layer.
 The skin is rich in structural proteins called collagen and elastin.
 Elastin gives the skin elasticity, allowing it to bounce back when pinched, whereas collagen holds the skin together, such that it does not easily break apart.

 The use of synthetic HGH therapy has been shown in studies to speed up healing time at skin graft removal sites in burn victims.
 Moreover, animal studies have also shown the benefit of using systemic GH to accelerate wound healing.